Aerospace Engineering Major

 A bachelor of science in aerospace engineering prepares students for a career in the exciting branch of engineering working with airplanes, satellites, and rockets.

 As a student of the aerospace engineering program at Parks, you will gain a solid foundation of course work in the engineering sciences, graphics, mechanics of solids, fluid and thermal sciences, vibrations and controls, and electronics.
 You will then be able to take junior and senior level courses in such areas as aerodynamics, structural design and analysis, propulsion, and stability and control.

 Technical electives provide an opportunity to expand the horizon of students’ program major or in areas related to program major.
 Students are encouraged to take courses at 400 level in the area of program major or at 300 level or above in allied disciplines.
 Allied disciplines include courses in engineering other than student’s major, mathematics, business (Management, Decision Science etc.), entrepreneurship, pre-law, physics, chemistry, and biology.
 The student may also do a project or research as independent study with a faculty member and it is considered as equivalent to technical elective.
 The courses or independent study in these areas are beyond the required courses within the curriculum and they augment the learning experience of a student.

 Engineers are problem solvers.
 You will experience design problems throughout the engineering curricula, culminating in a two semester capstone design sequence.
 You will become aware of the impact of design decisions, not only on vehicle performance, but on society as a whole.

 Each Aerospace Engineering student’s sequence of courses will vary according to credits taken in high school, ability level, individual preference and career goals.
-For more information download the Aerospace Engineering Profile.
+For more information on our aerospace engineering major, download the profile.

 To educate students as a whole person with academic knowledge, contemporary skills, and Jesuit values for careers in the field of Aerospace Engineering or allied disciplines.